 LEGGETT, Trevor Pryce.
 London 22.8.1914 — London 2.8.2000.
-British.
+British Author interested in Indian and Japanese Thought.
 L.I.B.
 King’s College, London.
-Son of a violinist.
-For 18 years Yoga disciple of Hari Prasad Shastri (d.
-1956) in England, from 1936.
-Attached to British Embassy in Tokyo he was interned in 1941, exchanged to Japanese diplomats in 1942, now studied languages at S.O.A.S.
+Son of Ernest Lewis L., a violinist, and Isobel Mabel Pryce.
+Studies of law at London University (graduated 1934).
+From 1936 Yoga disciple of Hari Prasad Shastri (d.
+1956) in England for 18 years.
+Attached to British Embassy in Tokyo he was interned in 1941, but exchanged to Japanese diplomates in 1942.
+Now studied languages at S.O.A.S., part of war service in India.
 In 1946-70 Head of the BBC Japanese Service.
 Spent long periods in India and Japan.
+From 1932 his other special interest was judo, which he then also taught many years, until 1964.
 In later years lectured on philosophy at Buddhist Society, Theosophical Society, etc.

 Publications: More than 30 books, i. al.:

 – Translated: Śaṅkara on the Yoga-sūtra-s.
 The Vivaraṇa sub-commentary to Vyāsabhāṣya on the Yoga-sūtra-s of Patañjali.
 1-2.
 178+134 p.
 L. 1981-83; The Complete Commentary by Śaṅkara on the Yoga-sūtras: a full translation of the newly discovered text.
 418 p.
 L. 1990; Realization of the supreme self: the Bhagavad Gita yogas.
 10+234 p.
 L. 1995 (Bhg-bhāṣya of Sankara).

 – Books on Zen and Judo.